Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Morf Fidget Worm Rainbow

-Different Levels of Autism Calls for Different Types of Toys
+Different Levels of Autism Call for Different Types of Toys

-While these three levels can be helpful for understanding the spectrum of autism, they aren’t meant to fully define a person’s needs.
-“These levels describe support needs and by no means do they define a person’s intelligence or potential,” explains Dr. Capanna-Hodge.
+While the three levels can be helpful for understanding the spectrum of autism, they aren’t meant to fully define a person’s needs.
+“These levels describe support needs and by no means do they define a person’s intelligence or potential,” says Capanna-Hodge.

-With this in mind, we’ve explored these autism levels and scoped out sensory toys that could help someone in each.
+With this in mind, we’ve explored these autism levels and scoped out sensory toys that could help someone in each level.

 Level One